electron/electron/docs/tutorial/windows-arm.md

 ## Cross-compiling native modules
 After completing all of the above, open your cross-compilation command prompt and run `set npm_config_arch=arm64`.
 Then use `npm install` to build your project as normal.
-As with cross-compiling 32-bit modules, you may need to remove `node_modules` to force recompilation of native modules if they were previously compiled for another architecture.
+As with cross-compiling x86 modules, you may need to remove `node_modules` to force recompilation of native modules if they were previously compiled for another architecture.

 ## Debugging native modules

 Debugging native modules can be done with Visual Studio 2017 (running on your development machine) and corresponding [Visual Studio Remote Debugger](https://docs.microsoft.com/en-us/visualstudio/debugger/remote-debugging-cpp?view=vs-2019) running on the target device.
 To debug:

-1. Start your app on the target device (passing `--inspect-brk` to pause it before any native modules are loaded).
+1. Lanch your app `.exe` on the target device via the _Command Prompt_ (passing `--inspect-brk` to pause it before any native modules are loaded).
 2. Launch Visual Studio 2017 on your development machine.
 3. Connect to the target device by selecting _Debug > Attach to Process..._ and enter the device's IP address and the port number displayed by the Visual Studio Remote Debugger tool.
 4. Click _Refresh_ and select the [appropriate Electron process to attach](../development/debug-instructions-windows.md).